Elephant (working title)

 It was around that time I started painting only images sourced from the internet.
 It started as a challenge.
-By the idea that there are already enough images online to serve/represent any ideas, I may have.
-For a figurative painter, this adds an oblique take on the idea of representation.
-One which assumes the act of copying can be something creative.
+With the idea that there are already enough images online to serve/represent any ideas I may have.
+But it's an idea that assumes the act of copying can be something creative.
 Which is a provocative thought and another challenge.
 Two birds, one stone, I thought.

-Because my reference images are natively digital, the process of making studies evolved.
+Because the reference images are natively digital, my process of making studies evolved.
 Making studies is an important phase that precedes the act of painting.
 It’s a way to pre-visualize, interpret, review and prepare an image.
 Pencil on paper was replaced with pixels and later prints.
-Making studies was gradually replaced with finding and manipulating reference images with software.
-Which foreshadows the act of editing in my video-making practice.
+The process gradually became about finding and manipulating reference images with software.
+Which foreshadows the act of editing in my video-making that came a decade later.

 Old studies, circa 2000.
 Mixed media on paper.

 Setting in motion a slow shift away from painterly concerns.
-That preoccupation with material and brushwork.
-This is expedited by the introduction of video-making into my artistic practice.
+That preoccupation with composition, material and brushwork.
+This is expedited by the introduction of photography into my artistic practice.
 The question is the what and why, and not how an image is painted.
 Because the default approach became about painting as close to the reference as possible.
 Mechanical, with little painterly interpretation.
 Interpretation is done in the digital studies phase.
 Drafting on canvas with pencil grids was eventually replaced by loose tracing with an overhead projector.
 Which in turn was replaced by an AV projector.
-The act of painting is streamlined.
+This way of making paintings is streamlined.

 The Horror, The Horror is a series that came from this approach.
 12 identical portraits of Alan Turing with different titles describing different aspects of his identity and also these paintings as objects themselves.
 Repetition, copying and not unique painterly gesture serves as a basis for these multiple interpretations to occur.